Zong (mobile network)

-CMPak Limited, doing business as Zong (زونگ), is a Pakistani mobile data network operator, owned by China Mobile.

-It is the first overseas setup of China Mobile through acquisition of a license from Millicom to operate a GSM network in Pakistan in 2008.

-It is Pakistan's second-largest mobile service provider with a subscriber base of 51 million, among which 41 million are 4G/LTE subscribers.
-With over 14,000 4G enabled sites across the country, it has a market share of 26% among cellular operators in the country.
+CMPak Limited, doing business as Zong (زونگ), is a Pakistani mobile network operator.
+The company is a wholly owned subsidiary of China Mobile, marking the parent company's first overseas expansion following its 2008 acquisition of a GSM network license from Millicom.
+Zong is Pakistan's second-largest mobile service provider, with a subscriber base of 56 million, including 45 million 4G/LTE subscribers.
+As of 2024, it has over 15,000 4G-enabled sites across Pakistan, and a 26% market share among the country's cellular operators.

 History

-Zong commenced operations as Paktel by Cable & Wireless in 1991.
-It was the first company granted a free license to carry out cellular phone services in Pakistan.
-It carried out AMPS services until 2004, when the company launched GSM services.
+Zong began operations in 1991 as Paktel, established by Cable & Wireless.
+It was the first company granted a license to operate cellular phone services in Pakistan.
+The company offered Advanced Mobile Phone System (AMPS) services until 2004, when it launched Global System for Mobile Communications (GSM) services.

-In 2003, Millicom Corporation, who at that time were majority owners of Instaphone, bought Paktel from Cable & Wireless.
-Millicom installed a new management team headed by John Tumelty, former CEO of Instaphone, and Chief Financial Officer David Ordman.
+In 2003, Millicom Corporation, then the majority owner of Instaphone, acquired Paktel from Cable & Wireless.

-On 22 January 2007, Millicom International Cellular S.A. stated that it would sell its 88.86 percent stake in Paktel Limited to China Mobile for $284 million, which includes the repayment of intercompany debt.
-The sale implies an enterprise value for Paktel of $460 million, Millicom said in its press release.
-Merrill Lynch advised China Mobile on the transaction.
+On 22 January 2007, Millicom International Cellular S.A. announced the sale of its 88.86 percent stake in Paktel Limited to China Mobile for $284 million, a sum that included the repayment of intercompany debt.
+Millicom stated in a press release that the sale implied an enterprise value of $460 million for Paktel.

-On 4 May 2007, Paktel Limited was renamed to China Mobile Pakistan.
-On 16 May 2007 China Mobile announced that it had increased its stake in CMPak to 100%.

-On 1 April 2008, Paktel was rebranded to Zong.
+On 4 May 2007, Paktel Limited was renamed China Mobile Pakistan.
+On 16 May 2007, China Mobile announced that it had increased its stake in the company to 100%.
+On 1 April 2008, Paktel was rebranded as Zong.

 Network

-China Mobile Pakistan has invested more than US$2 billion so far to build up network infrastructure in Pakistan since 2008.
-It will invest US$1 billion in next two to three year for next generation service roll-out.
+Between 2008 and 2014, China Mobile Pakistan invested more than US$2 billion toward network infrastructure in Pakistan.

-Zong has built the third-largest cellular network in the country with over 10,000 base stations.
+Zong has built the second-largest cellular network in the country with over 17,000 base stations.
 To go green, Zong has installed solar powered cell sites in various locations.
-It has country's largest solar power telecommunication network.
+It has the country's largest solar power telecommunication network.